xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 4. Switch back to the Live Metrics Stream window and observe the activity as the photos are uploaded.
 After running for a couple of minutes, you should start to notice a few things.
 The Request Duration will start to increase over time.
 As this happens, you should notice more servers being brought online.
 Each time a server is brought online, you should see a message in the Sample Telemetry stating that it is "Generating 2 job function(s)", followed by a Starting Host message.
 You should also see messages logged by the resiliency policy that the Computer Vision API server is throttling the requests.
 This is known by the response codes sent back from the service (429).
 A sample message is "Computer Vision API server is throttling our requests.
 Automatically delaying for 32000ms".

-    **Please note:** if you do not see data flow after a short period, consider restarting the Function App.
+    >**Note**:  If you do not see data flow after a short period, consider restarting the Function App.

     ![In the Live Metrics Stream window, 11 servers are now online.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image74.png "Live Metrics Stream window ")

-5. After this has run for some time, close the UploadImages console to stop uploading photos
+5. After this has run for some time, close the UploadImages console to stop uploading photos.

-6. Navigate back to the **Computer Vision** API and set the pricing tier back to **S1 Standard**
+6. Navigate back to the **Computer Vision** API and set the pricing tier back to **S1 Standard**.

 ## Exercise 5: Explore your data in Azure Cosmos DB